GeorgeAliquis/loldle-solver/README.md

 * Exploratory analysis of data used by LoLdle
 * Plots of distributions
-* Code & internal logic used for the solver
+* Code & internal logic used to solve the game

 ### LoLdle Dataset Builder